parisafarivashh/script_backup/readme.md

-## Script to getting backup from postgres and restore
+## Script to getting backup/restore from postgresql

 # Setup:
     1) Install dependencies